Abraxos/auto-transfer/README.md

 $ auto-transfer /path/to/your/config.ini
 ```

+This will make it so that any files and/or directories placed in the watched directory will be transferred to the destination automatically.
+Please note that only top-level files/directories will be given their own transfer stream.
+So, for example, if you place three files and a directory containing 100 files and subdirectories in the watched directory, there will be four separate rsync processes running as a result.
+The first three will be transferring the top-level files simultaneously and the fourth will be transferring the directory.
+Please understand that the fourth process will be responsible for transferring the entire directory and that each file/subdirectory will not receive its own process like they would if they were direct children of the watched directory.
+Any directories places inside the watched directory are treated as a single unit.

 As of right now this program does not do SSH passwords and I have no plans to include this functionality.
 Therefore, access to the destination server using SSH Keys must be configured before this program becomes usable.

-As of right now it simply runs inside the shell and not as a daemon or service of any kind.
+The utility simply runs inside the shell and not as a daemon or service of any kind.
 I am considering how to set this up with sufficiently good logging so that I can view what's going on but not have to keep the shell open.
 For now, if you want to just keep running this consider using a program like Screen or Tmux.

 I personally use Tmux, and you can rather easily set up a session like so: